enovations/autopylot/README.md

 # Dependencies

-- numpy
 - opencv
+- numpy (comes with opencv)
-- flask
+- (OPTIONAL: for opencv preview in browser) flask
-- (for actual using, can live without) picamera
+- (OPTIONAL: for use on actual Raspberry Pi) picamera
-- (for actual using, can live without) rospy
+- (OPTIONAL: for use on actual Raspberry Pi with ROS) rospy

+OPTIONAL libraries are not required.
+The code runs even without them, but some of the functions are ignored in such case.
+Without picamera, it uses sample.jpg for processing, without rospy, there is no control, but the commands are printed in console, without flask, there is no preview in browser.

 # Appendix